5k4r5/ducky_scripts/README.md

-# ducky_scripts
+# README
-This is a repository with scripts for bad USBs, using the ducky language, which i have written or modified.
+This is a repository with scripts for bad USBs, using the ducky language, which I have written or modified.
+***